Fernando-sil/electronic-api/README.md

 - Cart is automatically created for new users
 - Payment preocess to empty cart must be implemented

+## Product reviews

+- Users can add only 1 review to a product
+- Users can only edit and delete their on reviews

 #User

 Users can perform the following actions: